-Refer to Section 2.3 in the text.
-It attempts to estimate the opportunity cost of implementing the project now versus deferring its execution to some time in the future.
-The cost of the project is reduced by deferring it and there may also be a reduction in uncertainty.
+It attempts to estimate the opportunity cost of implementing the project now versus deferring its execution to sometime in the future.
+The decisions, once made, are often very expensive to reverse so caution should be exercised when making final decisions.
+The cost of the project reduced by deferring it.